 ArcGIS Online applies the Arcade Form Constraint profile to evaluate whether a feature meets the criteria defined in the expression.
 If a value less than 3 is entered in the debris length field, the debris description field will not be required in the form.

-6. Click Done to save the expression.
+- Click Done to close the expression builder.

 A </> Required chip appears on the form element, indicating that the required expression has been applied.